cpacker/enrollment-bot/README.md

 ##### If you do not have root access, or if you'd rather supply the dependencies locally:
 ##### Mechanize:
 - Go to the adevore's [mechanize](https://github.com/adevore/mechanize/tree/python3) repository page and select `Download as ZIP`
-- Move the folder `mechanize` inside the unzipped `mechanize-python3` folder you just downloaded inside the project directory (`enrollment-bot/`)
+- Move the folder `mechanize` inside the unzipped `mechanize-python3` folder you just downloaded into the project directory (`enrollment-bot/`)

 ##### Cookiejar:
 - Download the cookiejar.py file [here](https://hg.python.org/cpython/raw-file/7cc7c794d1cb/Lib/http/cookiejar.py) and move it to the project directory